19hours/sg-statutes/Acts/Companies Act.md

 ### Power of company to alter its share capital

-71\.—(1) A company, if so authorised by its articles, may in general meeting alter the conditions of its memorandum in any one or more of the following ways:
+71\.—(1) A company, if so authorised by its articles, may in general meeting alter its share capital in any one or more of the following ways:

-(a) increase its share capital by the creation of new shares of such amount as it thinks expedient;

-(b) consolidate and divide all or any of its share capital into shares of larger amount than its existing shares;
+(b) consolidate and divide all or any of its share capital;

-(c) convert all or any of its paid-up shares into stock and reconvert that stock into paid-up shares of any denomination;
+(c) convert all or any of its paid-up shares into stock and reconvert that stock into paid-up shares;

-(d) subdivide its shares or any of them into shares of smaller amount than is fixed by the memorandum, so however that in the subdivision the proportion between the amount paid and the amount, if any, unpaid on each reduced share shall be the same as it was in the case of the share from which the reduced share is derived;
+(d) subdivide its shares or any of them, so however that in the subdivision the proportion between the amount paid and the amount, if any, unpaid on each reduced share shall be the same as it was in the case of the share from which the reduced share is derived;

-(e) cancel shares which at the date of the passing of the resolution in that behalf have not been taken or agreed to be taken by any person or which have been forfeited and diminish the amount of its share capital by the amount of the shares so cancelled.
+(e) cancel the number of shares which at the date of the passing of the resolution in that behalf have not been taken or agreed to be taken by any person or which have been forfeited and diminish the amount of its share capital by the number of the shares so cancelled.

 (1A) The company may lodge with the Registrar notice of any alteration referred to in subsection (1)(b), (c), (d) or (e) in the prescribed form.